 What Is An Anxiety Attack?
 10 Ways To Recognize And Cope With An Anxiety Attack

-Many may question if they have an anxiety disorder when they become aware of their thoughts and actions in certain situations.
-Some notice they are on edge or constantly worrying about something.
+Many may question whether they have an anxiety disorder when they become aware of their thoughts and actions in certain situations.
+Some may notice they are on edge or constantly worrying about something.
 They may notice anxiety affecting their relationships at home or at work.

-An anxiety attack is a form of anxiety that occurs suddenly.
-It could be triggered by a haunting memory or an upcoming action to perform, such as a speech.
-An anxiety attack happens without warning.
-It may last for several minutes to a half-hour.
+An anxiety attack can be viewed as a form of anxiety that occurs suddenly.
+It can be triggered by an unwelcome memory or an upcoming action to perform, such as giving a speech.
+An anxiety attack may last for several minutes to a half-hour.

 - Heavy breathing or hyperventilation

 - Shaking or trembling

 - Feeling unconnected or detached

 - Feeling a loss of control

 - An overwhelming feeling of panic